Assessment of Prior Learning

 The Assessment of Prior Learning (APL) Program at Three Rivers Community College is a process by which you may receive college credit for learning achieved as a result of your life and work experience.
 You can receive up to 30 credits through this evaluation that can be applied toward an Associate Degree at Three Rivers.

-Whether you are a veteran, an administrative assistant, a day care provider, a homemaker, or a volunteer fund-raiser, you most likely have acquired significant learning as a result of that work or volunteer experience.
+Whether or not you have taken college courses, whether you are a veteran, an administrative assistant, a sales person, a day care provider, a homemaker, or a volunteer fund-raiser, you most likely have acquired significant learning as a result of that work or volunteer experience.
 This learning is called non-traditional or experiential learning and it often translates into college-level learning.

 Is APL for you?